steeznation16/dsc-4-45-08-convolutional-autoencoders-lab-online-ds-ft-100118/README.md

 We will build a CAE in a stack of Conv2D and MaxPooling2D layers
 - Encoder will use max pooling for spatial down-sampling)
-- The decoder will consist in a stack of Conv2D and UpSampling2D layers.
+- The decoder will consist in a stack of Conv2D and UpSampling2D layers

 ### Implement following Conv-autoencoder network in Keras